- Search The Registry

 This date marks the birth of Don Cherry in 1936.
 He was a Black jazz musician.

-Shortly thereafter, Cherry worked with a wide array of musicians in this country and Europe: John Coltrane, Sonny Rollins, Steve Lacy, George Russell, and Albert Ayler.
-Cherry formed the New York Contemporary 5, his own combo, New and Old Dreams, and Codona.
+Shortly thereafter, Cherry worked with many musicians in this country and Europe: John Coltrane, Sonny Rollins, Steve Lacy, George Russell, and Albert Ayler.
+Cherry formed the New York Contemporary 5, his combo, New and Old Dreams, and Codona.
 Equally adept in the creative spheres of freer jazz forms and world music situations, Don Cherry played the cornet, pocket trumpet, keyboards, wood flutes, and doussn'gouni, melodica.

-He would later appear on Coleman's 1971 LP Science Fiction, and from 1976 to 1987 would reunite with Coleman alumni Dewey Redman, Charlie Haden, and Blackwell in the band Old And New Dreams where his "subtlety of rhythmic expansion and contraction" was noted.
+He would later appear on Coleman's 1971 LP Science Fiction and, from 1976 to 1987, reunite with Coleman alumni Dewey Redman, Charlie Haden, and Blackwell in the band Old And New Dreams, where his "subtlety of rhythmic expansion and contraction" was noted.
 During the 1980s, he recorded again with the original Ornette "El Corazon," a duet album with Ed Blackwell.

-From the late 1960s until his death Oct.
-19, 1995, Cherry lived a nomadic existence throughout the world, mixing jazz and world music.
-In addition to bebop, Cherry incorporated influences of Middle Eastern, traditional African, and Indian music into his playing.
+From the late 1960s until his death on Oct.
+19, 1995, Cherry lived a nomadic existence worldwide, mixing jazz and world music.
+In addition to bebop, Cherry incorporated Middle Eastern, traditional African, and Indian music influences into his playing.